t43562 5 months ago

 IMO cmake just includes windows more effectively - for autotools you'd probably be forced down the cygwin route.
 I find it a bit easier to work with but it's still a nightmare from hell sometimes.

-• t43562 an hour ago
+• t43562 5 months ago

 Make's BIG problem (IMO of course) is that the commands are executed in the system shell.